aashish-khub/bm_outperformers_project/README.md

 ## Project Overview
 This project explores how machine learning models can help identify S&P 500 stocks likely to outperform in the short term.
 Predictions are tested through a simulated trading strategy to evaluate their real-world applicability.
 It demonstrates how data-driven approaches can support decision-making in financial markets while identifying opportunities for further refinement.

+## Running the Code

+To reproduce the results of this project, follow these steps:

+1. Navigate to the `dslc_documentation/` directory.
+2. Run the Jupyter notebooks in order, starting with `01_cleaning.ipynb` through to `04_cleaning.ipynb`.
+These notebooks process the raw data and generate the required findings.
+3. The raw data used in these notebooks can be found in the `data/` directory, and any output plots (as well as interim preprocessed data files) are stored here.

+Each notebook builds on the previous one, so it is important to execute them sequentially to ensure the analysis proceeds correctly.

 ## Key ML models used:

 - Logistic Regression